Top 13 Tips to writing the Best Wedding Speech

-When practicing your speech, it may be worth timing it to make sure you’re not going on for too long.
-As much as you want it to be a reasonable time, the guests have probably already been sitting down for the best part of 90 minutes through the wedding breakfast and that sweet cart outside is calling their names!
+When practicing your speech, it may be worth timing it to make sure it is not too long.
+As much as you want it to be a reasonable time, the guests have probably already been sitting down for the best part of 90 minutes through the wedding breakfast and that sweet cart outside is calling their name!

 6. Crack a joke

 Use a joke, especially at the beginning of the speech.
 It will relax the mood and hopefully the laugh will help to relax your nerves too!

 Do not rely on your memory.
 It’s all well and good remembering your speech in the bathroom mirror at home, but when standing in front of a room full of people it’s a whole new ball game.

 Use nice large text on the cue cards so they are easy to follow.
 This will help you to avoid you losing your way when you get that unexpected laugh or applause.